google-deepmind/open_spiel/open_spiel/higc/README.md

 installation from source and run all tests.
 As part of the test suite, there are also tests for the competition (`referee_test.cc`) that should pass.

-Then run the tournament in terminal:
+Then run the tournament in the console:
 ```
 $ # Set your own path
 $ OPEN_SPIEL_REPO=/home/michal/Code/open_spiel/